 - Breathtaking views of the gigantic Everest, Amadablam, Pumori, Lhotse, Cho Oyu and many more peaks.

 Getting up to the pinnacle of the world’s roof might be the fantasy of many but not everyone can try it.
-So, to somehow convince themselves that they are closer to their wild dreams, they go for the near vicinity of the mighty Everest.
+So, to be closer to their wildest dreams, they go for the near vicinity of the mighty Everest.
 And this Everest base camp trek is all about it.
-It is a 14 day Everest tour in which you will roam around the charisma, glam and glory of the Khumbu region.
-Everest base camp trek is the most popular trek in the context of the naturally blessed and graced Nepal.
+It is a 14-day Everest tour in which you will roam around the charisma, glam, and glory of the Khumbu region.
+The Everest base camp trek is the most popular trek in the context of the naturally blessed and graced Nepal.
 When the word popular arrives, everyone gets that specific eagerness.
 Why so?
 It's because it is unique on its own.
-From the culture to the geography it has got adequate diversity and this is what is responsible for its enormous appreciation and praise all over.
+From the culture to the geography this trek has adequate diversity and this is what's responsible for its enormous appreciation and praise all over.

-This trek to Everest base camp starts with the scenic flight to Lukla which is considered one hella scariest flight in the world.
+This trek to Everest base camp starts with the scenic flight to Lukla which is considered one of the scariest flights in the world.
 This arrival at the Lukla airport marks the beginning of your amazing journey in the Everest region which elevates up to the Kalapathar(5545 m), known as the highest point of this trek.
 There are various packages and trips designated for the Everest base camp trek.
 You can find plenty of them in various trekking companies but not everyone thinks of your comforts and physical endurance.
-So, concerning all the relatable circumstances with possible hindrance and your availability through convenience, we Altitude Himalaya has arranged a 14 day itinerary for the infamous Everest base camp trek.
+So, concerning all the relatable circumstances with possible hindrances and your availability through convenience, we at Altitude Himalaya have arranged a 14-day itinerary for the infamous Everest base camp trek.

 As we have discussed all the attractions, whereabouts, and expectations from the trek, this all information would be worthless until you know how to get here right?
 So, let's just dive into it.
 Don't make it a big hush, Getting to this wonderland is as easy as pie.
 You just have to take a flight to Lukla or just get a bus to Jiri.
 Then you have to trek onwards as there are no motor roads above here.
 Coming to the flight to Lukla, slight changes have been made regarding this flight since last year.
 Because of the heavy traffic congestion in the peak season, a diversion to the Ramechhap is made from Kathmandu to manage the air traffic in Lukla airport.
-So, don't create a fuss if your flight gets diverted to the Ramechhap airport.
+So, don't worry too much in case your flight gets diverted to the Ramechhap airport.

 Everest Trek Permits and Backpack Essentials